Cerulean-Code/daydisplayer/README.md

 ### Implemented Features
 - [x] 🗝 **Simple Day Count Format**
 - [x] ⏱ **Detailed Time Format**
+- [x] 🌅 **New Day Alert**

 ### Planned Features
-- [ ] 🌅 **New Day Alert** *(High Priority)*: Automatically displays the start of a new Minecraft day.
-- [ ] 🏆 **Custom Advancements for Day Milestones** *(High Priority)*: Achievements for day milestones.
+- 🏆 **Custom Advancements for Day Milestones**: Achievements for reaching day milestones (1, 5, 10, 15, 30, 50, 75, 100 days).
-- [ ] ⚙️ **Configurable Settings** *(Low Priority)*: Customization options to enhance player experience.
+- ⚙️ **Configurable Settings**: Customization options to enhance player experience.
 Potential settings include:
-  - [ ] Display Style: Choose from various visual styles for the day/time display.
+  - Display Style: Choose from various visual styles for the day/time display.
-  - [ ] Display Position: Adjust the screen position for day/time information.
+  - Display Position: Adjust the screen position for day/time information.
-  - [ ] Alert Frequency: Set conditions for triggering new day alerts.
+  - Alert Frequency: Set conditions for triggering new day alerts.
-  - [ ] Time Format: Toggle between 12-hour and 24-hour clock formats.
+  - Time Format: Toggle between 12-hour and 24-hour clock formats.
-  - [ ] Display on World Load: Option to show or hide the day count when the world first loads
+  - Display on World Load: Option to show or hide the day count when the world first loads.
+  - New Day Alert Toggle: Option to enable or disable the automatic new day alert.

 ## 💬 Feedback and Contributions